There’s a crisis in my home country. Does Canada have a temporary immigration program to help me?

 Palestinians in Canada

-Until July 31, 2026, there's also a policy for the following people in Canada:
+Until July 31, 2026, there's also a policy for the following people in Canada who have valid temporary status:

 - people who left Israel or Palestine on or after October 7, 2023, and are the family member of a Canadian citizen or permanent resident who also left on or after that date